Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette

 Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients.
-Make a big batch then enjoy for lunch all week long!
+As delicious as they are gorgeous!

 Ingredients

-• 3 cups 1” butternut squash cubes (about 1 small squash)
+• 3 cups 1” butternut squash cubes, ~1 small squash

 • 3 Tablespoons extra virgin olive oil, divided